hoodiecrow/ConsTcl/README.md

 _Example: `` (define r 10) `` => ... (a definition doesn't evaluate to anything)_

 We've already seen the relationship between symbols and values.
-A symbol is bound to a value (or rather to the location the value is in), creating a variable, through definition.
+Through (variable) definition, a symbol is bound to a value (or rather to the location the value is in), creating a variable.
 The `` /define `` helper procedure adds a variable to the current environment.
 It first checks that the symbol name is a valid identifier, then it updates the environment with the new binding.

-__/define__
+__/define__ procedure

 <table border=1><thead><tr><th colspan=2 align="left">/define (internal)</th></tr></thead><tr><td>sym</td><td>a symbol</td></tr><tr><td>val</td><td>a Lisp value</td></tr><tr><td>env</td><td>an environment</td></tr><tr><td><i>Returns:</i></td><td>nothing</td></tr></table>